Ethel R. Lawrence Homes & Robinson Estates

 The namesake of the development was a woman who is known as the “Rosa Parks of affordable housing.”
 Ethel Lawrence was the lead plaintiff in the widely publicized Mount Laurel I (1975) and Mount Laurel II (1983), which stopped towns from shutting out the poor through exclusionary zoning.

 Peter J. O’Connor, one of the attorneys for the plaintiffs in that landmark case, founded Fair Share Housing Development in 1986 to implement the settlement agreement in the Mount Laurel litigation and began to develop a Master Plan for Ethel R. Lawrence Homes.
-The first 100 units were completed 14 years later in 2000 and an additional 40 units townhouses were built in 2004, completing Phase I of the project.
+The first 100 units were completed 14 years later in 2000 and an additional 40 units townhouses were built in 2004.
+In 2018, 36 units were added to the ERLH site.
+Some 24 single-family rental homes were also constructed nearby in a development called Robinson Estates, which was named after Ethel Lawrence’s mother, Mary Robinson.

 Ethel R. Lawrence Homes